Thief (film): Filming

 Being Michael Mann's feature film directorial debut, Thief showcases many of the cinematic techniques that would later become his trademarks.
-Chief among these is the cinematography, utilizing light and shadow to give the proceedings, especially those taking place in the darkness of night, a sense of danger.
+Chief among these is the cinematography (by Donald E. Thorin), utilizing light and shadow to give the proceedings, especially those taking place in the darkness of night, a sense of danger.
 The film also earns plaudits for its meticulous attention to detail: the tools and techniques of the trade, right down to the oxy lance used to penetrate a safe, are authentic, the result of Mann's decision to hire real-life thieves to serve as technical advisers.

-Thief marks the first film appearance of actors Dennis Farina, William Petersen, James Belushi and Robert Prosky.
-At the time a Chicago police officer, Farina appears as a henchman.
-Conversely, John Santucci, who plays the role of corrupt cop Urizzi, was a recently paroled thief and acted as a technical adviser on the film.
-In 1986, Farina and Santucci both were cast in Mann's TV series Crime Story, Farina as a Chicago police lieutenant and Santucci as a jewel thief.
-Petersen, who later would star (along with Farina) in the Mann film Manhunter, appears briefly as a barman at a club.
-The influential Chicago improv teacher Del Close has a brief appearance as a mechanic, in a scene that was improvised with the other mechanic actors.

-Mann originally intended to score the music with Chicago blues music.
-He said, "However, I felt that what the film was saying, thematically, and the facility with which the film might be able to have resonance with audience.
-I felt that to be so regionally specific in the music choice would make Frank's experience specific only to Frank.
-So I wanted the kind of transparency, if you like, the formality of electronic music, and hence Tangerine Dream."